Elon Musk calls Thai cave rescue diver a 'pedo guy'

 A British diver who assisted in the rescue of 12 boys from a Thai cave is reportedly considering legal action against Elon Musk after the Tesla and SpaceX CEO called him a "pedo."

-In a tweet on Sunday, Musk called Vernon Unsworth, a diver who helped rescue of 12 boys and their soccer coach from a flooded cave in Thailand, a "pedo guy" after criticism of his discarded submarine rescue plan.
-Musk reportedly followed that up with a tweet that said "Bet ya a signed dollar it's true."
+In a Sunday tweet, Musk labeled Vernon Unsworth, a diver who helped rescue 12 boys and their soccer coach from a flooded cave, a "pedo guy" after criticism of a submarine rescue plan the billionaire had proposed.
+Musk reportedly followed that up with a tweet reading,"Bet ya a signed dollar it's true."

 Both tweets have since been deleted.

 On Monday, Unsworth told AFP that he would take legal action against Musk if "it's what I think it is yes."
-He added that he had not reviewed the tweets, only heard about them.
+He added that he hadn't reviewed the tweets, only heard about them.

 Unsworth played an instrumental role in the rescue of the 13 earlier this week after rising flood waters trapped the team for nearly three weeks in the Tham Luang Nang Non caves in northern Thailand.
 Before the rescue mission began, Musk tweeted that he had designed an "escape pod" built from "the liquid oxygen transfer tube" of a SpaceX Falcon rocket that could be used as a submarine to extract the children.